 This Warranty is exclusive and limited to repair or, at the discretion of Banner Engineering Corp., replacement.
 IN NO EVENT SHALL BANNER ENGINEERING CORP.
-BE LIABLE TO BUYER OR ANY OTHER PERSON OR ENTITY FOR ANY EXTRA COSTS, EXPENSES, LOSS OF PROFITS, OR ANY INCIDENTAL, CONSEQUENTIAL OR SPECIAL DAMAGES RESULTING FROM ANY PRODUCT DEFECT OR FROM THE USE OR INABILITY TO USE THE PRODUCT, WHETHER ARISING IN CONTRACT OR WARRANTY, STATUTE, TORT, STRICT LIABILITY, NEGLIGENCE, OR OTHERWISE.
+BE LIABLE TO BUYER OR ANY OTHER PERSON OR ENTITY FOR ANY EXTRA COSTS, EXPENSES, LOSSES, LOSS OF PROFITS, OR ANY INCIDENTAL, CONSEQUENTIAL OR SPECIAL DAMAGES RESULTING FROM ANY PRODUCT DEFECT OR FROM THE USE OR INABILITY TO USE THE PRODUCT, WHETHER ARISING IN CONTRACT OR WARRANTY, STATUTE, TORT, STRICT LIABILITY, NEGLIGENCE, OR OTHERWISE.

 Banner Engineering Corp. reserves the right to change, modify or improve the design of the product without assuming any obligations or liabilities relating to any product previously manufactured by Banner Engineering Corp.
-Any misuse, abuse, or improper application or installation of this product or use of the product for personal protection applications when the product is identified as not intended for such purposes will void the product warranty.
-Any modifications to this product without prior express approval by Banner Engineering Corp will void the product warranties.
+Any misuse, abuse, or improper applications or installation of this product or use of the product for personal protection applications when the product is identified as not intended for such purposes will void the product warranties.
 All specifications published in this document are subject to change; Banner reserves the right to modify product specifications or update documentation at any time.
-Specifications and product information in English supersede that which is provided in any other language.
+Specifications and product in information in English supersede that which is provided in any other language.
 For the most recent version of any documentation, refer to: